earthly/website/blog/_posts/2021-06-16-git-branching.md

 This is a greek-revival style house.
 These columns are not about function but form -- they are unnecessary and were chosen for aesthetics purposes.

-If you don't need to maintain and support multiple versions of your software and it only runs on servers you control, then you might have a purely decorative `develop` branch.
+If you don't need to maintain and support multiple versions of your software and it only runs on your servers, then you might have a purely decorative `develop` branch.
 You may be using a git branching model that is very effective for a software lifecycle that you yourself are not in fact practicing.
 Those might not be load-bearing functional columns -- you might be copying the visual appearance of the ancients without understanding the purpose they had in mind.

 The creator of GitFlow offers similar thoughts: